• Skip to primary navigation

 Instructions

-• Beat butter and shortening together on medium speed for a few minutes.
+• Beat butter and shortening on high for about 5 minutes.

 • Turn down your mixer to slowest speed and slowly add sugar, vanilla.